Tyler Perry’s Alex Cross box office actuals below estimates

 The Possession image: Lionsgate.

-The Avengers box office: Movie rerelease is a major disappointment
+The Avengers box office: Rerelease is major disappointment

 The Avengers is by far the biggest domestic and worldwide box office hit of 2012.
-To date, the Disney / Marvel actioner has grossed an astounding (estimated) $619.54 million in North America, plus (also estimated) $882.3 million overseas for a grand total of $1.501 billion.
+To date, the Disney / Marvel actioner has grossed an astounding (estimated) $619.5 million in North America, plus (also estimated) $882.3 million overseas for a grand total of $1.501 billion.
 However, this weekend’s expansion to 1,705 North American locations was, to put it mildly, a major disappointment.
-At no. 14 on the U.S. and Canada box office chart, The Avengers took in $1.69 million, averaging an embarrassing $994 per theater according to figures found at boxofficemojo.com.
-(Image: Robert Downey Jr as Iron Man, Chris Evans as Captain America The Avengers.)
+At no. 14 on the U.S. and Canada box office chart, The Avengers took in $1.7 million, averaging an embarrassing $994 per theater according to figures found at boxofficemojo.com.

 On the positive side, Disney clearly wanted their Marvel blockbuster to pass the $1.5 billion milestone worldwide.
 That they have achieved.
 The Avengers comes out on DVD/Blu-ray in North America on Sept.
 25.